• Skip to main content

 • ABOUT TURKEY

-For example, Horhor Street for antiques, Mahmutpasa Street for cheap clothing, Sirkeci for electronic items and Galata for lighting items.
-I shared very detailed information on these topics in a blog post titled best shopping places in Istanbul.
+For example, Horhor is known for antique shops, Mahmutpaşa for budget-friendly clothing, Sirkeci for electronics, and Galata for lighting stores and decorative items.
+I covered these areas in more detail in my guide to the best shopping places in Istanbul.

 Table of Contents